 An 800 sq. foot education and activity center was added in the fall of 2010, and a surgery center opened in the spring of 2011.

 Cat Depot houses over 125 cats and kittens on any day.
-Cat Depot moved into its 10,000 sq. ft. state-of-the art facility on 17th Street, Sarasota, in October 2009.
+In October of 2009, Cat Depot moved into its 10,000 sq. ft. state-of-the art facility on 17th Street in Sarasota.